15931/ST446/Week10/class/README.md

 3. Upload and run the Jupyter notebook (QSGD.ipynb) through the `Dataproc->Web interfaces`

-## Second tutorial:

-This tutorial intends to show how to make use of GCP (more especifically, the Google AI platform) to train neural networks in TensorFlow.

-Go to [DistributedTensorFlow.md](DistributedTensorFlow.md) and follow the instructions there.
+For the second example, go to [DistributedTensorFlow.md](DistributedTensorFlow.md) and follow the instructions there.